You can set up an administrator password and accounts for other Keenetic router users on the' Users and access' page.

-We do not recommend using system (service) names which can be misinterpreted by the router's operating system (e.g. user, home, root, guest, vpn, etc.) which can lead to incorrect system operation, but in combination with numbers or other characters it is acceptable (e.g. user01, vpnuser, homeuser, root_007, guestvpn, etc.).
+We do not recommend using system (service) names that can be misinterpreted by the router's operating system (e.g. user, home, root, guest, vpn, etc.), which can lead to incorrect system operation.
+Still, it is acceptable in combination with numbers or other characters (e.g. user01, vpnuser, homeuser, root_007, guestvpn, etc.).

-In the 'Password' and 'Repeat password' fields, type the user's password twice (maximum password length is 32 characters).
-Below, tick the services and applications you want to grant access to to the user.
+Type the user's password twice in the 'Password' and 'Repeat password' fields (maximum password length is 32 characters).
+Below, tick the services and applications you want to grant access to the user.
 Then click 'Save'.

 In this example, a 'user' account has been created.

 In addition to user management settings, on the 'Users and access' page, you can also change the default TCP ports for connecting to the web configurator and command-line interface (CLI) of the router.
 In the 'HTTP port' and 'TELNET port' fields, you can specify a different port number than the default ones (TCP/80 and TCP/23).

 NOTE: Important!
 After changing the default port for the web configurator, you will need to enter it in your browser along with the IP address: IP_address:port_number